rolandsfr/memory-search-algorithms/README.md

 # Project structure

+## Main

+`main.c` serves as an entry file for benchmarking algorithms, parsing the cli input and outputting the results.

 ## cli

-`lib/cli.h` contains headers for command line interface functions to parse flags and their values
+`lib/cli` contains headers for command line interface functions to parse flags and their values

 ## algorithms

-`lib/algorithms.h` contains function definitions for each of free memory search algorithms.
+`lib/algorithms` contains headers for each of free memory search algorithms.

-## Main
+## parsers

-`main.c` serves as an entry file for benchmarking algorithms, parsing the cli input and outputting the results.
+`lib/parsers` contains headers for file parsers, which construct dynamic list of integers from the files read